Why Do I Have a Unibrow?

 Help, I'm Losing My Hair!

 Hair loss in women is more common than you might think.
 Women make up 40% of people with hair loss.
-Some of the most common causes are hormone or thyroid problems, pregnancy, or certain medicines.
+Some of the most common causes are hormone or thyroid problems, pregnancy, and certain medicines.
 A doctor may prescribe medicinal foam to rub into the scalp or pills to address hormonal problems.

 Why Do My Feet Stink?